covao/TatamiRacer/doc/HowToCalibrateTatamiRacer.md

 3. Check the steering feeling.

 ### Calibrate the Steering Balance
-Purpose: Make left and right turns the same
+Purpose: Make left and right turns the same level
 1. Set "Steering level" to about -0.8. (left side)
 2. Run the car and check turn level.
 3. Set "Steering level" to about +0.8.(right side)